alexgian/SICMutils.jl/README.md

 The point is that the ideas found in *scmutils* comprise a very particular approach to the teaching of the physical sciences, viz. the possibility of testing any model as executablecode, and so eliminating ambiguities, or "hand-waving" explanations.
 As Sam points out, the code becomes the API into the science.

-Based on GJS's ideas <link>, *scmutils* should be fairly easily ported into any reasonable functional language - it is a way of thinking and a way of working, and not something tied to any particular computer language.
+Based on GJS's ideas <link>, *scmutils* should be fairly easily ported - or at least adapted - into any reasonable functional language: it is a way of thinking and a way of working, and not something tied to any particular computer language.
 Unfortunately, to date, this has not happened so much, not even in Scheme-derived languages which stake their claims in the educational world.

 It is interesting to see that the system has potential to be ported to Julia.
 In particular julia's speed and panoply of tested numerical routines would serve it well.